SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Introduction

+We integrate the sweep reconstruction method and the corresponding distortion correction method into our iEKF-based LIO system to derived our SR-LIO.
+Experimental results on four public datasets demonstrate that: 1) our SR-LIO outperforms all existing state-of-the-art methods on accuracy and achieves higher frequent output pose; 2) reducing the time interval of iterated state update via the proposed sweep reconstruction can improve the accuracy of estimated states; 3) the distortion correction for segments can better ensure the accuracy of estimated trajectory.

-To summarize, the main contributions of this work are three folds: 1) We propose a sweep reconstruction method, which can increase the frequency of spinning LiDAR sweeps and reduce the error of IMU pre-integration in LIO systems; 2) We embed the proposed sweep reconstruction method into our newly designed BA based LIO system and achieve the state-of-the-art accuracy; 3) We have released the source code of this work for the development of the community\footnote{https://github.com/ZikangYuan/sr$\_$lio}.
+To summarize, the main contributions of this work are three folds: 1) We embed the previous proposed sweep reconstruction method into our newly designed iEKF based LIO system and achieve the state-of-the-art accuracy; 2) For reconstructed sweeps, we proposed an undistort strategy which performs distortion correction for each segment.
+3) We have released the source code of this work for the development of the community\footnote{https://github.com/ZikangYuan/sr\_lio}.

 The rest of this paper is structured as follows.
 In Sec. \ref{Related Work}, we briefly discuss the relevant literature.
 Sec. \ref{Preliminary} provides preliminaries.
-Then Secs. \ref{Sweep Reconstruction} and \ref{Our System SR-LIO} presents details of the proposed sweep reconstruction method and our system SR-LIO.
+Then Secs. \ref{Our System SR-LIO} presents details of our system SR-LIO.
 Sec. \ref{Experiments} provides experimental evaluation.
-In Sec. \ref{Conclusion}, we conclude the paper.
+Finally, we conclude the paper in Sec. \ref{Conclusion}.